 Later Additions (from 1869): Graffham and Heyshott (formerly in Sutton Gilbert Union); East Lavington and West Lavington (following givision of Woollavington).

 The population falling within the union at the 1831 census had been 12,239 — ranging from Didling (population 82) to Midhurst itself (1,478).
 The average annual poor-rate expenditure for the period 1831-34 had been £17,536 or £1.8s.8d per head of the population.

 The new Midhurst Union continued to use the existing workhouse at Easebourne for the enlargement of which the Poor Law Commissioners an expenditure of £6,531 in 1836.
 The site location and layout of the Midhurst building can be seen on the 1910 map below.

-The workhouse buildings surround a large courtyard which measures 147 feet across north to south.
-The main block at the east has a central doorway facing towards the road.
+The workhouse buildings surrounded a large courtyard which measured 147 feet across north to south.
+The main block at the east had a central doorway facing towards the road.
 The ground floor originally contained the Governor's room at the front centre with a committee room to north.
 The inmates' dining rooms were at the rear with the kitchen to their south.
 A single storey board-room was later added at the north-east front of the main block.

 Two-storey ranges ran along the north and south sides of the courtyard.
 The north wing contained a shoemaker's shop, tailor's shop, weaver's shop, and a 'room for old people to pick wool in'.

 At the west of the courtyard were an ash-house, dead-house, bathing room and two 'prison' cells.

 The former workhouse later became Budgenor Institution.
 In the mid-1970s, West Sussex County Council used the premises to provide temporary accommodation for homeless families.
 The buildings are now known as Budgenor Lodge and were later occupied by the Christ For The Nations organization.
 In 2006, the building was converted into 42 apartments.